seud0nym/sigenergy2mqtt/README.md

   --clean               Publish empty discovery to delete existing devices, then exits immediately.
   -v, --version         Shows the version number, then exits immediately.
 ```

+## Modbus Auto-Discovery

+You can automatically discover Sigenergy devices on your network, using either the command line option `--modbus-auto-discovery` or the  environment variable `SIGENERGY2MQTT_MODBUS_AUTO_DISCOVERY`.
+Both of these take a value of either `once` or `force`:  If `once` is specified, auto-discovery will only occur if no existing auto-discovery results are found.
+If `force`, auto-discovery will overwrite any previously discovered Modbus hosts and device IDs.
+If not specified, auto-discovery is disabled.

+Auto-discovery is a lengthy process because your local network has to be scanned for potential Modbus hosts, and once detected there are 247 potential device IDs to be scanned on each host.

 ## MQTT Publish and Subscribe Topics